m1dst/Trimble-Thunderbolt-Monitor/README.md

-**ATTENTION: We now support TinyCLR and as such the cheap GHI Fez which only costs $10 **
+**ATTENTION: We now support TinyCLR and as such the cheap GHI Fez which only costs $10**

+If you are reading this for the first time and have not purchased a microcontroller yet, I suggest you use TinyCLR and the GHI Fez as the other boards are becomming more expensive and use the older NETMF.
+Many suppliers have this board and an example supplier is [Mouser](https://www.mouser.co.uk/ProductDetail/GHI-Electronics/FEZT18-N?qs=sGAEpiMZZMtw0nEwywcFgJjuZv55GFNmNKbu%252BRrm76w%252B85tivhIL1w%3D%3D).
+This will be the easiest way for you to run this project although the documentation I provide has yet to be updated so you will need to check out the ["getting started" guide](https://docs.ghielectronics.com/software/tinyclr/getting-started.html) on how to setup the environment for flashing the board.

 **If you don't know how to use GitHub and just want to download the latest development code, visit [https://github.com/m1dst/Trimble-Thunderbolt-Monitor/archive/master.zip](https://github.com/m1dst/Trimble-Thunderbolt-Monitor/archive/master.zip).
 You can always redownload the latest version with this link.
 If you want an official releases, click the [releases link](https://github.com/m1dst/Trimble-Thunderbolt-Monitor/releases).**